Stay safe but stay busy!: An entertainment update

 The Pringle Nature Center, located at 9800 160th Ave. in Bristol Woods County Park, is closed, but the trails in the park remain open for exploring.

 Also, the nature center is hosting a weekly Photo Challenge, open to children and adults.
 To participate, download the free challenge from the website — www.pringlenc.org/free — take a photo of each item as you check it off your list and post your challenge to Instagram or Facebook.
 Tag Pringle Nature Center in your favorite photo for a chance to win a free family membership.
-This week’s challenge, running through April 18, is “Hidden World.”
-Photos can include images of something tiny, something hiding, a secret place or an insect.
+This week’s challenge, running through April 18, is “Plants.”
+Photos can include images of something sprouting, a big (or small) leaf, moss, fungus or — our favorite — rough bark.

 The website also features wetlands-themed activities and Pringle’s “Nature Story Time.”
 Parents can visit the site for videos and craft supply lists.
 The website also lists other free, social distancing-friendly nature activities.